fractus-io/keras-tutorial/README.md

 Complete list of the implemented layers is described in [Keras documentation](https://keras.io/layers/about-keras-layers/).

-#### Activation functions
+#### <a id="44"></a>Activation functions

-Keras impements neurons activation functions as well.
+Keras impements neurons activation functions.
 Activations can either be used through an Activation layer, or through the activation argument supported by all forward layers.

+```
 from keras.layers import Activation, Dense

-```
 model.add(Dense(64))
 model.add(Activation('tanh'))
 ```